 The science between gratitude and better health

-Practicing gratitude is scientifically proven to rewire our brains & enhance our sense of wellbeing.
+Practicing gratitude is scientifically proven to rewire our brains and enhance our sense of wellbeing.
 Not only is it free, but gratitude has far-reaching health benefits no pharmaceutical company can bottle.
 To name a few:

 - Reduce depressive symptoms

 - Fall asleep faster & enjoy more restful sleep

 - Lower blood pressure